 - Surgical resection: Brain surgery is performed through an opening in the skull to remove the AVM.
 This is much easier and safer if the AVM has already been embolized with Onyx glue.

-- Conservative therapy – Closely monitoring the AVM is chosen in rare cases where the risk of treatment exceeds the risks associated with living with the AVM.
+An AVM is closely monitored in rare cases where the risk of treatment exceeds the risks associated with living with the AVM.

-- Treatment options are tailored to individual patients.
-Patient preference, age, as well as AVM size and location, are important considerations.
+AVM treatment options are tailored to individual patients.
+Patient preference and age, as well as AVM size and location, are important considerations.